 Summer is arguably one of the most on-the-go seasons of the year, with an endless amount of outdoor adventures and activities to enjoy.
-But, that also means you may need to plan for more quick-and-easy snacks and energy bites that can easily be thrown in your bag for that impromptu beach day or afternoon hike.
+But that also means you may need to plan for more quick-and-easy snacks and energy bites that can be thrown in your bag for that impromptu beach day or afternoon hike.

-Avoid the 5PM Crash
+1. Avoid the 5pm Crash

 Despite varying opinions, almost everyone can benefit from having some type of pre-dinner/late-afternoon snack to avoid reaching dinnertime in a state of ravenous hunger.
-Oftentimes, the span between lunch and dinner is the longest period people will go without eating, which is why having a balanced on-the-go snack handy for when that late-afternoon crash starts to hit can come in really handy.
+Oftentimes, the span between lunch and dinner is the longest period people go without eating, which is why having a balanced on-the-go snack handy for when that late-afternoon crash starts to hit can come in really handy.